Wednesday, November 6, 2024

 689. Ricketts and The Woman's World

-A week ago I received a copy of Articles From The Woman's World Edited by Oscar Wilde, a selection of thirty essays with introduction and notes by Eleanor Fitzsimons.
+A week ago I received a copy of Articles from The Woman's World Edited by Oscar Wilde, a selection of thirty essays with introduction and notes by Eleanor Fitzsimons.
 Gyles Brandreth [see the website of The Oscar Wilde Society] had this to say about this impressive new book:

 Eleanor Fitzsimons has exploded the myth that Oscar Wilde was a lazy editor.
 She shows how hard he worked to find the best writers and the best illustrators to make his magazine a beacon of progressive thought regarding women in education, the professions, politics and the arts.

-Articles from The Woman's World Edited by Oscar Wilde (2024)
+Selected Articles from The Woman's World Edited by Oscar Wilde (2024)

 Fitzsimons discusses Wilde's editorial episode, which began in April 1887 when he was asked to be the editor of The Lady's World, half a year before the first issue under his editorship would appear.
 The time was taken to change the title, lay-out, and the contents of the magazine - the emphasis was now more on what women were thinking than on what they were wearing, although fashion remained an important subject.
 The introduction shows how Wilde, in his literary notes, supported new and democratic ideas, and invited women with sometimes opposing views to make contributions.